 Flights to Liverpool provide the fastest and simplest method of transport, with flight times taking less than an hour in total.
 Easyjet runs a direct service from Belfast International Airport to Liverpool John Lennon Airport which arrives in only 50 minutes.
 Prices are also very competitive when compared with bus and train journeys.

-This is compared to other ways of getting to Liverpool:
+This is compared to other travel options to Liverpool:

-A ferry is about £24 less than a coach, which costs on average £47 for this route.
+A ferry is about £56 less than a flight, which costs on average £94 for this trip.

-The fastest way to get to Liverpool from Belfast is by flight with an average travel time of 50 min.
+The fastest way from Belfast to Liverpool is by flight with an average journey time of 50 min.

-There are alternative travel options to Liverpool that can usually take longer:
+Other travel options from Belfast to Liverpool can usually take longer:

-In comparison, getting to Liverpool by ferry can take on average NaN h NaN min.
+In comparison, going by ferry can take NaN h NaN min on average.